 Deerfield real estate is some of the most expensive in Wisconsin, although Deerfield house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Deerfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Deerfield are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Deerfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Deerfield is a village of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Deerfield who work in management occupations (17.81%), office and administrative support (10.95%), and sales jobs (5.81%).

 Also of interest is that Deerfield has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Deerfield is a great place for families with children to consider.
-First of all, many other families with children live here, making Deerfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Deerfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Deerfield is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Deerfield’s overall crime rate is lower than average for the country.

 The per capita income in Deerfield in 2022 was $40,732, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $162,928 for a family of four.
 However, Deerfield contains both very wealthy and poor people as well.